etheriau/HealthVaultJavaLib/README.md

 ## Overview

-This is a library to integrate with the HealthVault and CHBase systems.
+This is a library to integrate with the CHBase systems using the now defunct HealthVault-style API.

 ### History